 What are the next steps?

 Thank you for investing so much time in reading this article, we know this hasn’t been a quick read!
-The next step is to consider what risks your pet is exposed to on a day to day basis and discuss any concerns with our team at the clinic.
+The next step is to consider what risks your pet is exposed to on a day-to-day basis and discuss any concerns with our team at the clinic.
 As it is clear, there is no “one solution fits all” and we are always happy to individualise the treatment plan for your pet and your household depending on what you are concerned about.
 To help with the costs we have a well-established Pet Health Club.
-Our Pet Health Club can provide you with an individualised vaccination and parasite treatment plan as well as unlimited vet and nurse consults amongst other benefits to help provide the care your pet needs.
+Our Pet Health Club can provide you with an individualised vaccination and parasite treatment plan as well as unlimited vet and nurse consults among other benefits to help provide the care your pet needs.

 For more information on this or anything else discussed in either of these articles, please feel free to contact us at the clinic.
 Otherwise, we hope they have been helpful and thank you very much for your time.